exah/alfred-hotel/README.md

 ## Hotel Settings

-Currently workflow works only with default Hotel settings.
+Currently workflow only works with default Hotel settings:

 - Hotel is available at `http://localhost:2000`
 - Local domains are at `.dev` zone